 - Be rewarded for your loyalty by receiving a 10% discount from your 3rd Marmot trip onwards

-Full travel advice and details of our group airport transfers (essential reading before booking your flights) can be found in our Trip Notes.
+Full travel advice (essential reading before booking your flights) can be found in our Trip Notes.

-After a brief lakeside warm up to Caprile, you take on the Eastern slopes of the Passo Pordoi (2239m) which provides a perfect introduction to the Dolomites.
+After a brief lakeside warm up to Caprile, you take on the eastern slopes of the Passo Pordoi (2239m), which provides a perfect introduction to the Dolomites.
 It is a long (28.5km) climb, but in general the gradients are kind and there are even a few short downhill sections!
-The views from the top are magnificent and there is great choice of cafe’s / restaurants at the top.
+The views from the top are magnificent and there is a great choice of cafes / restaurants at the top.
 From here all the options are good!

-Option 2 (75km with 1880m ascent): Head back to the village of Arabba and enjoy then nip up the south side of the Passo di Campolongo (1875m)
+Head back to the village of Arabba, then nip up the south side of the Passo di Campolongo (1875m).

-Option 3 (101km with 2500m ascent): Those that have heard of the Maratona dles Dolomites will be itching to complete the ‘Sella Ronda’ route — one of Europe’s great rides over 4 great cols: Passo di Sella (2244m) from the South, Passo di Gardena (2121m) from the West and the North side of the Passo di Campolongo (1875m).
-The altitude drop between the passes is not huge, but is a big day out!
+Those who have heard of the Maratona dles Dolomites will be itching to complete the ‘Sella Ronda’ route — one of Europe’s great rides over 4 great cols: Passo di Pordoi, Passo di Sella (2244m) from the south, Passo di Gardena (2121m) from the west and the north side of the Passo di Campolongo (1875m).
+The altitude drop between the passes is not huge, but it is a big day out!

-Day 2: SE - Gem of the Dolomites
+Day 2: SE - Hidden Gem of the Dolomites

-Option 1 (44km with 935m ascent): Enjoy the view from the Cafe and head back to the hotel.
+Enjoy the view from the cafe and head back to the hotel.
 You could take in the Colle Santa Lucia (1485m) en route!

-Option 2 (71km with 1750m ascent): After a short descent to a village called ‘don’t’ (is it trying to tell us something?) the gradients turn a bit tougher as we take on the Passo Duran (1602m) from the North, another Giro favourite.
+After a short descent to a village called ‘don’t’ (is it trying to tell us something?) the gradients turn a bit tougher as we take on the Passo Duran (1602m) from the north, another Giro favourite.
 The descent requires your concentration, then all you have to do is climb gently up hill on a quiet side road.

-Option 3 (100km with 2700m ascent): Once back in the Alleghe there is a nice little loop that can be tagged onto the day taking you up the North side of the Forcella Franche (992m) then the South side of the Forcella Aurine (1297m).
+Once back in the Alleghe there is a nice little loop that can be tagged onto the day taking you up the north side of the Forcella Franche (992m) then the south side of the Forcella Aurine (1297m).

 Day 3: NE - Legends of the Dolomites

-Option 1 (39km 1270m ascent): Linger at the col for a few hours, have a leisurely lunch before heading back to the hotel.
+Linger at the col for a few hours and have a leisurely lunch before heading back to the hotel.

-Option 2 (64km, 1850, ascent): From the Passo Giau you start off down towards Cortina, but soon join the road to the Passo Di Falzarego (2105m) which you climb from the East.
+From the Passo Giau you start off down towards Cortina, but soon join the road to the Passo Di Falzarego (2105m) which you climb from the east.
 After a pause at the col it is downhill to the hotel.

-Option 3 (117km, 3030m ascent): Keep over the Passo Giau to Cortina d’Ampezzo, a high altitude, attractive Italian town that hosted the 1956 winter Olympics.
+Keep over the Passo Giau to Cortina d’Ampezzo, a high altitude, attractive Italian town that hosted the 1956 winter Olympics.
 Next ‘up’ is the Passo Tre Croci (1805m) which has a few nasty little sections before briefly descending to the well known and very beautiful Lago di Misurina.
-After a pause for lunch you take on the Passo de Cimbianche (1530m) from the East back around to Cortina from where the eastern gradients of the Passo Di Falzarego (2105m) still stand between you and the hotel.
+After a pause for lunch you take on the Passo di Cimbanche (1530m) from the east back around to Cortina from where the eastern gradients of the Passo Di Falzarego (2105m) still stand between you and the hotel.